codecentric-oss/niceml/docs/how-to-guides.md

 generate-data.md#step-3-customizing-data-generation-optional)

 ## How to configure a custom pipeline
-NiceML wants to help by providing configurable, re-usable machine learning pipelines.
+NiceML provides configurable, re-usable machine learning pipelines.
 NiceML comes with pre-configured pipelines for object detection, semantic semgmentation, regression, classification and others.
 But what if your problem is not covered (yet) by the pipeline portfolio niceML offers?